 In June 2015, we entered into interest rate swap contracts to fix the interest rate on \$187.5 million of the Nordea Q5000 Loan (Note 8).
-These swap contracts, which are settled monthly, began in June 2015 and extend through April 2020.
-Our interest rate swap contracts qualify for cash flow hedge accounting treatment.
-Changes in the fair value of interest rate swaps are reported in accumulated OCI (net of tax).
-These changes are subsequently reclassified into earnings when the anticipated interest is recognized as interest expense.
+These swap contracts expired in April 2020.
+Our interest rate swap contracts qualified for cash flow hedge accounting treatment.

 In February 2013, we entered into foreign currency exchange contracts to hedge our foreign currency exposure associated with the Grand Canyon II and Grand Canyon III charter payments denominated in the Norwegian kroner through July 2019 and February 2020, respectively.
-Unrealized losses associated with our foreign currency exchange contracts that qualify for hedge accounting treatment are included in accumulated OCI (net of tax).
-These changes are subsequently reclassified into earnings when the forecasted vessel charter payments are made and recorded as cost of sales.
-Changes in unrealized losses associated with the foreign currency exchange contracts that are not designated as cash flow hedges are reflected in "Other income (expense), net" in the accompanying consolidated statements of operations.
+A portion of our foreign currency exchange contracts qualified for hedge accounting treatment.